fytinnovations/oc-careers/README.md

 :::

-# Careers

-### An OctoberCMS Plugin for Posting Jobs and Recruiting Talents through your website.

 ## Features

 - If you want to build your own careers page in no time you are the right place.